Skip to content

 • Individuals Involved in Your Care or Payment of Your Care.
 We may, without your objection, disclose Protected Health Information about you to a member of your family, a relative, a close friend, and any other person you identify, as it directly relates to that person’s involvement in your medical care.
 If you are unable to agree or object to such a disclosure, we may disclose such information as necessary if we determine it is in your best interests based on our professional judgment.

 • Fundraising Activities.
 We may use limited information about you in an effort to raise money for Broward Health and its operations.
 We may disclose medical information to a foundation related to the hospital to assist us in our fundraising activities.
-We are permitted to disclose your 1) demographic information, including your name, address, other contact information, age, gender, and date of birth, 2) dates of health care provided to an individual, 3) department of service information, 4) treating physician, 5) outcome information, and 6) health insurance status for fundraising purposes.
-You may opt out of fundraising activities at any time by calling us toll free at 954-712-3980 or by email at [email protected].
+We are permitted to disclose specific information for fundraising purposes, including:

 • Photographs.
-Broward Health may use photography or other means of image recording to capture pictures and imaging in an effort to offer better patient identification for work force members, security purposes, and billing procedures.
+Broward Health may use photography or other means of image recording to capture pictures and imaging in an effort to offer better patient identification for workforce members, security purposes, and billing procedures.

 SPECIAL SITUATIONS: HOW WE MAY USE AND DISCLOSE YOUR PROTECTED HEALTH INFORMATION WITHOUT YOUR CONSENT, AUTHORIZATION, OR OPPORTUNITY TO AGREE OR OBJECT VERBALLY